OpaceDigitalAgency/stories/stories-backend/docs/PROGRESS.md

 # Stories From The Web - Progress Log

+## 2025-05-07
+- Implemented comprehensive reviews management system:
+  - Added Reviews tab to Book Import Tool with full CRUD functionality
+  - Implemented pagination for both books and reviews listings
+  - Added advanced filtering for reviews (by book, source, rating, and text search)
+  - Created bulk actions for reviews (delete, AI analysis)
+  - Fixed review scraping process to handle multiple sources correctly
+  - Added SQL script to ensure all required review sources exist in the database
+  - Updated ReviewAnalyzer class to work with the current database structure
+  - Created review-bulk-actions.php for handling batch operations
+  - Added detailed logging and progress tracking for review operations
+  - Updated reviews_system_architecture.md to document all changes

 ## 2025-05-06
 - Fixed image upload to update both featured image and cover_url fields:
   - Identified issue where image uploads were only updating the featured image field but not the hidden cover_url field